 Next work out what you need to earn to live your life as you wish.
 Work out how much tax you’ll need to pay on that income.
 Add those together to get your gross income.

-Finally be realistic about the number of hours you’ll work a day and how many days a year you’ll work (remember to factor in holidays, bank holidays, possible sick days), and assume you’ll spend no more than 75% of your available hours on billable work.
+Be realistic about the number of hours you’ll work a day and how many days a year you’ll work (remember to factor in holidays, bank holidays, possible sick days), and assume you’ll spend no more than 75% of your available hours on billable work.

-Finally take your gross income plus your fixed costs and divide it by the number of billable hours.
+Finally, take your gross income plus your fixed costs and divide it by the number of billable hours.